Introduction: Designing in Tinkercad for a Laser Cutter

 In the first design shown above, the two cylinders are taller than the cube.
 As Tinkercad will take a flat slice from the Workplane for the .SVG file though, this doesn't matter.

-The .SVG file of this shape is shown above.
+The .SVG file of this shape will look like this:

 What about putting a shape in the middle of another shape?